qbcsm/qbcsm.github.io/content/outreach/2024-07-school-visits/index.md

 authors: [pablo]
 ---

-We participated in the DIPC’s and CFM’s School Visits Program during 2023-2024 school year.
+Pablo participated in the DIPC’s and CFM’s School Visits Program during 2023-2024 school year.
 More than 900 students from 35 schools joined this activity in this period.
 Visits were offered in face-to-face and streaming format, allowing the students to directly interact with researchers in each session.